-Table 2: Mean performance score of the students and the Health Belief Model structures about prevention of tooth decay efficacy, cues to action and perceived benefits showed positive and significant correlation with the students' performance.
+Table 2: Mean performance score of the students and the Health Belief Model structures about prevention of tooth decay

+Table 3 shows the relationship between HBM structures and performance of the students.
+Selfefficacy, cues to action and perceived benefits showed positive and significant correlation with the students' performance.
 Perceived barriers showed negative and significant correlation with the students' performance.
 Statistically, correlation of performance with other structures was not significant.
 This study evaluated the relationship between knowledge and socioeconomic conditions (mother's educational level, father's educational level, mother's job, father's job and family income) with the students' performance.
-Multivariate linear regression model was used in order to predict behavior using HBM structures by controlling the effect of knowledge and socioeconomic conditions (Tables 4 and 5).
+Multivariate linear regression model was used in order to predict the behavior using HBM structures by controlling the effect of knowledge and socioeconomic conditions (Tables 4 and 5).